Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Grover model

-also found in Ref.~\cite{Jorg:2010} via approximate methods.
-Note that Eq.~(\ref{JcT_Grover}) has solution only for $J \geq \Gamma$.
-A parametric plot of the critical surface is shown in Fig.~\ref{phase_diagram_JT_Grover}.
-For any fixed $\Gamma$, at high temperature Eq.~(\ref{JcT_Grover}) provides the asymptotic slope $T = J/(k_B\log 2)$, while at low temperature the slope becomes infinite in correspondence of the QCP $J=\Gamma$ of the $T=0$ transition.
-We can prove that the above two features are a universal fingerprint of the condensation QPTs at finite temperature~\cite{TH_QPT_proof}.
+which was also found in Ref.~\cite{Jorg:2010} via perturbation theory.
+Note that Eq.~(\ref{JcT_Grover}) has a solution only for $J \geq \Gamma$.
+A parametric plot of the critical line is shown in the inset of Fig.~\ref{phase_diagram_fermions_impurities}.
+For any fixed $\Gamma$, at high temperature Eq.~(\ref{JcT_Grover}) provides the asymptotic slope $T = J/(k_B\ln 2)$, while at low temperature the slope becomes infinite, in agreement with the quantum critical point $J=\Gamma$ of the $T=0$ transition.